Skip to main content

 • poor: 43m 12s

-• During recovery (only for the rolling time windows), the remaining budget increase over time and caps at 100%.
+• During recovery (only for rolling time windows), the remaining budget increases over time and caps at 100%

-• Using the total error budget allocation as a value in this condition will help to catch the most pessimistic burn possible:
+• Using the total error budget allocation as the value in this condition helps catch the most pessimistic burn rate possible

-Remember that such configuration is specific to the objective, so it may be less suited if you want to re-use such alert policy for different SLO configurations.
+Such configuration is specific to each objective, making it less suitable if you want to reuse the same alert policy across different SLO configurations.

 Which variant (Remaining / Entire) of exhaustion should I use?โ€‹